 A good foundation for this career is the dedication to wildlife conservation.
 This will help you make ethical decisions when faced with difficult situations.
 Game wardens need physical stamina and a healthy mental capacity to deal with violent cases.

 Communication and interpersonal skills are a must when educating the public and spreading awareness effectively.
-You will also need exceptional leadership skills since you will be leading people and setting as a good example.
+You will also need exceptional leadership skills since you will be leading people and setting a good example.
 Integrity will help people trust you to protect them and the wildlife.

 While there is not one specific program required to become a game warden, it is essential to note that agencies expect applicants to hold at least a bachelor’s degree.
 You will spend much time studying, investigating, and analyzing scientific information.
 It is best to look for a program related to biology.